Registering the Name of Your Business

 Reasons for Registering Your Fictitious Business Names

-In addition to these benefits, there are also practical incentives for the owner of a business to register its fictitious name.
-The main incentive is that, by registering the fictitious name, the owner of the business gains legal recognition of that assumed name.
+The main incentive for registering a fictitious business name is that the owner of the business gains legal recognition of the assumed name.
 Consequently, the owner of the business can do things like opening a bank account under the assumed name and enforce contracts that were signed under the fictitious name.
 Lastly, by registering the fictitious name, a business owner can make sure that the name will not be taken by any other company.

 Steps for Registering Your Fictitious Business Name